wanforge/quotes/README.md

 ## L
 - 🌈 Love is blind; friendship closes its eyes.
+- 🌠 Love is rarer than genius itself.
+And friendship is rarer than love.
 - 🔭 Let us sacrifice our today so that our children can have a better tomorrow.

 - 🎹 Let go of your attachment to being right, and suddenly your mind is more open.
 You're able to benefit from the unique viewpoints of others, without being crippled by your own judgement.